kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 A mature system supports all three.

-## Kora's Documentation Model Mirrors Its Framework Model
+## Kora's Documentation Model Mirrors Its Framework Model { #mirrors-framework-model }

 There is a deeper consistency here.